Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Results

 For the $\vec{v} \perp \vec{B}$ case we have two anisotropic directions given by $\vec{v}$ and $\vec{B}$.
 These subsequently give rise to three different momentum coefficients, which we have noted as $\kappa_1$, $\kappa_2$ and $\kappa_3$ in the present study, representating the longitudinal ($\kappa_3$) and transverse ($\kappa_1, \kappa_2$) components.
 In this case the heavy quark momenta can be nonvanishing in any of the directions transverse to $\vec{B}$ direction ($z$), i.e. $x$ and/or $y$.
 In the following we choose a particular system where the heavy quark is chosen to be moving along the $x$ direction.
 Hence the heavy quark momentum has only one nonvanishing component along the $x$ direction.
 We discuss our findings for $\kappa_1$, $\kappa_2$ and $\kappa_3$ for charm and bottom quarks (mass $M=1.28$ GeV and $M=4.18$ GeV respectively) moving perpendicular ($x$ direction) to an external magnetic field along the $z$ direction.

 In Fig. \ref{kappavT_scaled_cb_vperpB} we have shown the variation of the scaled heavy quark momentum diffusion coefficients with temperature for two different values of external magnetic fields, i.e. $eB=15 m_\pi^2$ and $20m_\pi^2$.
 We have presented two separate plots for the charm (left panel) and bottom (right panel) quarks.
 For both the cases we have shown the variations for scaled transverse components $\kappa_1$ (solid lines), $\kappa_2$ (dashed lines) and longitudinal component $\kappa_3$ (dotted lines).
-One can observe from the plots that for both charm and bottom quarks, values of the longitudinal component $\kappa_3$ (dotted lines) are the largest, followed by the transverse component $\kappa_1$ (solid lines).
-Values of $\kappa_2$ (dashed lines), which is basically transverse to both the magnetic field and the velocity directions, appear to be the lowest of the plot, almost an order of magnitude lower than $\kappa_1$.
+One can observe from the plots that for bottom quarks, values of the longitudinal component $\kappa_3$ (dotted lines) are the largest, followed by the transverse component $\kappa_1$ (solid lines).
+For charm quarks, we notice a crossover between $\kappa_1$ and $\kappa_3$, where $\kappa_1$ dominates at lower $T$ and $\kappa_3$ at higher $T$.
+For both the plots, values of $\kappa_2$ (dashed lines), which is basically transverse to both the magnetic field and the velocity directions, appear to be the lowest of the plot, almost an order of magnitude lower than $\kappa_1 /\kappa_3$.
 Also we can see that with an increasing magnetic field, values for all the HQ momentum diffusion components have also increased.

 Fig. \ref{kappavT_scaled_123_vperpB} shows the similar variation as in Fig. \ref{kappavT_scaled_cb_vperpB}, but this time the representation is different.
-Here we have compared charm (solid lines) and bottom (dashed lines) quark curves together for three different plots, one each for $\kappa_1$, $\kappa_2$ and $\kappa_3$.
-One can observe prominent crossovers, similar to what we have encountered for the $\vec{v}\sp \vec{B}$ case, for the plots of the transverse components $\kappa_1$ and $\kappa_2$.
-Once again, the bottom quark momentum diffusion coefficients dominate over the charm quark for higher values of the temperature whereas it is the opposite for lower values of $T$.
-For the longitudinal component $\kappa_3$, within the temperature range we have studied, no crossover were found.
-The bottom and charm quark curves start from similar values at very low $T$ and gradually with increasing $T$, the bottom quark longitudinal momentum diffusion coefficient starts to dominate, which is evident from the plot.
+Here we have compared charm (solid lines) and bottom (dashed lines) quark curves together for three different plots, one each for $\kappa_1$ (top left panel), $\kappa_2$ (top right panel) and $\kappa_3$ (bottom panel).
+For all three components, $\kappa_1$, $\kappa_2$ and $\kappa_3$, the charm quark momentum diffusion coefficients are found to be considerably larger than that of the bottom quark, especially at relatively lower temperature region.